spenceriam/spenceriam/README.md

 ## 🧙‍♂️ Who Am I?

-Forbidden knowledge collector and digital alchemist.
-I turn coffee into code, ideas into objects, and free time into debugging sessions.
-Enter at your own risk.
+I thrive at the intersection of technology and creativity, using digital tools to bring ideas into the physical world and connecting humans with the technologies that empower them.

 <div align="center">